-However as coverage increases the chances of not sequencing a particular region of the genome reduces and the most significant factor becomes the resolution of repeats within the assembly process.
+However, as coverage increases, the chances of not sequencing a particular region of the genome reduces, and the most significant factor becomes the resolution of repeats within the assembly process.
 If two regions contain the same or very similar sequences the assembler cannot reliably detect that they are actually two or more distinct sequences and incorrectly 'collapses' the repeat into a single sequence.
 The assembler is now effectively missing a sequence and therefore breaks in the assembly occur.

-One resolution to this is to use a sequencing technology like PacBio or Sanger which can produce longer reads - the reads are then long enough to include the repeated sequence, plus some unique sequence, and the problem can be resolved.
-Unfortunately getting enough coverage using Sanger sequencing is expensive and PacBio - although relatively inexpensive has a high error rate.
+One resolution to this is to use a sequencing technology like PacBio which can produce longer reads - the reads are then long enough to include the repeated sequence, plus some unique sequence, and the problem can then be resolved.

-An approach becoming more and more popular is to combine technologies.
+An approach becoming more and more popular (now, a standard for genome assembly) is to combine technologies.
 For example: high quality Illumina sequencing to get the accuracy of reads combined with low quality PacBio sequencing to enable the repeats to be spanned and correctly resolved.